carol-hsu/ros_pubsub/README.md

 1. Build container images and push to private registery

-2. Run Kubernetes configuration file
+2. Run Kubernetes configuration file (under directory `k8s`)

+Running `core_sub.yml` first to create core processor and subscriber processor, along with Kubernetes Service for Core processor.

+Then, running `pub.yml`, which creates publisher and its **headless** service.